 - Tap anywhere on the screen to add the Stopwatch.

-- Scrub the timeline to the moment you’re fully upright, then check the Stopwatch value.
+- Move the timeline to the moment you’re fully upright, then read the Stopwatch value to measure ascent time.

 If your ascent takes longer than half a second, it might be a sign that the weight is too high, you are too fatigued, or your break time between sets is too short.